Student Affairs Administration in Higher Education: Blended - Master of Science in Education

 Admission to graduate study does not constitute admission to the Student Affairs Administration in Higher Education Master of Science in Education Program.
 Priority consideration is given to applications received before February 1 each year.
 The application process for the SAA M.S.Ed.
 Program consists of three parts:

-1. The UW System online application along with official transcripts sent to UWL admissions office from all institutions of higher education previously attended.
+1. The Universities of Wisconsin online application along with official transcripts sent to UWL admissions office from all institutions of higher education previously attended.

 2. The required supplemental materialswhich include: